List of Milan S Lines stations

 The Milan S Lines is a commuter rail system serving the metropolitan area of Milan, Italy.

-The system comprises 11 lines serving 124 stations, for a total length of 403 km and is fully integrated with the Milan Metro.
-There are 415 rides per day with a daily ridership of about 230,000.
+The system comprises 12 lines serving 124 stations, for a total length of 403 km and is fully integrated with the Milan Metro.
+There are 732 rides per day with a daily ridership of about 230,000.
 The network works like a rapid transit system when entering the city center through the Milan Passante, where more lines share the same tracks, considerably decreasing headways.
+Lines also share tracks in other sections, outside of the Milan Passante and outside of the city of Milan, too, like between Milano Bovisa and Saronno, Milano Forlanini and Pioltello-Limito or Milano Certosa and Rho.

 List of stations

 Stations in light-blue background are part of the Milan Passante railway.